rickhowe/spotdiff.vim/README.md

 ### Command

-* `:[range]Diffthis`
+* `:[range]Diffthis[!]`
   * Select a block of lines with `[range]` and to make the current window diff mode.
 If `[range]` is not specified, the current line will be selected.
+If `!` is specified, other lines than selected will be highlighted with Conceal.
 It is possible to select two blocks of lines in a single window to see the differences between them.

 * `:Diffoff[!]`
   * Clear the selected block of lines and reset diff mode for the current